Southampton-RSG/2015-12-15-Southampton/prerequisites.md

 #### Mac OS X and Linux

+Nano is a text editor that is installed by default on Mac OS X and Linux.

-Nano, which is terminal based and is installed by default.
-You can verify you have this installed by typing the following at a terminal:</p>
+You can verify you have nano installed by opening a terminal and typing:</p>

 ~~~ {.code}
 nano